|

 positives.

-immunization not only protects your computer from infections, as it
+System immunization protect your computer from infections, but it

-also prevents unwanted software such as Internet explorer toolbars and
+also prevents unwanted software such as Browser toolbars and other

 preventing programs from being added to the windows startup, which